|

 GSMArena’s November 2025 lab tests back this up.
 Their measurements show the OnePlus 15 maintains stable charging curves throughout the cycle, avoiding the slowdown typically seen in the final 20%.
 In contrast, thinner phones often cut power delivery early to prevent heat buildup.
 This difference isn’t minor it translates to real-world gains where every minute counts.

-From my assessment of OnePlus 15 charging efficiency data, the combination of high-wattage infrastructure and thermally optimized internals allows consistent power intake, eliminating the “trickle charge” bottleneck common in slim designs.
+From our assessment of OnePlus 15 charging efficiency data, the combination of high-wattage infrastructure and thermally optimized internals allows consistent power intake, eliminating the “trickle charge” bottleneck common in slim designs.
 That’s why users spend less time plugged in even with bigger batteries.

 None of this negates the appeal of compact design.
 But when function loses to form, users vote with their wallets.
 The message is clear: people want devices that keep up with their lives, not ones that require constant babysitting.

 Choosing an ultra-slim phone means accepting tangible sacrifices.
 Let’s compare actual endurance.
-PhoneArena tested the Galaxy S25 Ultra and recorded 17 hours and 15 minutes of continuous web browsing over Wi-Fi.
+Tom's Guide tested the Galaxy S25 Ultra and recorded 17 hours and 15 minutes of continuous web browsing over Wi-Fi.
 MacRumors measured the iPhone 17 Pro Max at 17 hours and 54 minutes under identical conditions.
 Both run on ~5,000mAh batteries already above average.

 Compare that to the OnePlus 15, which Tom’s Guide logged at 25 hours and 13 minutes of browser runtime.
-The OPPO Find X9 Pro lasted 24 hours and 47 minutes in similar testing.
-These results align with GSMArena’s findings: doubling battery capacity yields more than double the usable time due to efficiency gains at lower discharge rates.

 Weight is another factor.
 The OnePlus 15 weighs 211 grams; the Find X9 Pro tips the scales at 224 grams.
 Both are heavier than the iPhone Air (165g) and S25 Edge (~175g).
 However, many users report the extra heft feels balanced and reassuring like carrying confidence instead of constant low-battery alerts.